mndarren/Multi-factor-Authentication-Project/README.md

 -------
 1. This project is just providing a prototype for Multi-factor Anthentication.
 Actually the basic idea should be more important than this prototype.
 2. This project can be developed further more.
+For example, all queries in the java code can be moved in the DB, which makes Web Application more robust.
 3. Any questions, welcome to contact me via mndarren@gmail.com